biocypher/biocypher-paper/manuscript.md

 Understandably, the overhead required to implement these principles may not be justified when building a one-off task-specific KG for research.
 Thus, many KGs are built manually for specific applications, which leads to issues in their reuse and integration [@doi:10.1093/bib/bbac404].
 For downstream users, the resulting KGs are too distinct to easily compare or combine [@doi:10.1146/annurev-biodatasci-010820-091627].
-Maintaining KGs for the community is additional work; once maintenance stops, they quickly deteriorate, leading to reusability and reproducibility issues [@doi:10.1093/bib/bbac404] (Supplementary Note 1).
+Maintaining KGs for the community is additional work; once maintenance stops, they quickly deteriorate, leading to reusability and reproducibility issues [@doi:10.1093/bib/bbac404] ([Supplementary Note 1][Supplementary Note 1 - Background]).

 BioCypher has been built with continuous consideration of the FAIR and TRUST principles, yielding benefits to the entire community in multiple respects:

-Modularity: To rationalise efforts across the community, we propose a modular architecture that maximises reuse of data and code in three ways: input, ontology, and output (Figure 1A).
+**Modularity:** To rationalise efforts across the community, we propose a modular architecture that maximises reuse of data and code in three ways: input, ontology, and output (Figure 1A).
 Input adapters allow delegating maintenance work to one central place for each resource, ontology adapters give access to the wealth of structured information curated by the ontology community, and output adapters allow benchmarking and selection of database management systems.
 Together, these mechanisms enable a workflow that reduces the time and effort to develop and deploy custom KGs.

-Harmonisation: By using ontologies as expertly crafted repositories of conceptual hierarchies, we facilitate harmonisation from a biological perspective.
+**Harmonisation:** By using ontologies as expertly crafted repositories of conceptual hierarchies, we facilitate harmonisation from a biological perspective.
 We aid with the technical aspects of using and manipulating ontologies, for instance by flexibly extending or hybridising complementary ontologies.

-Reproducibility: By sharing the mapping of KG contents to ontologies, we facilitate reproduction of the structure of the corresponding database without access to the primary data, which may be prohibited by licence or privacy issues.
+**Reproducibility:** By sharing the mapping of KG contents to ontologies, we facilitate reproduction of the structure of the corresponding database without access to the primary data, which may be prohibited by licence or privacy issues.
 We also enable extraction of subgraphs, effectively converting storage-oriented to task-specific KGs, which due to their reduced sizes are easier to share alongside analyses.

-Reusability and accessibility: Finally, the sustainability of research software is strongly related to adoption in – and contributions from – the community.
+**Reusability and accessibility:** Finally, the sustainability of research software is strongly related to adoption in – and contributions from – the community.
 BioCypher is developed as a TRUSTworthy open-source software, applying methods of continuous integration and deployment, and including a diverse community of researchers and developers from the beginning.
 This facilitates workflows that are tested end-to-end, including the integrity of the scientific data.
 We operate under the permissive MIT licence and provide community members with guidelines for their contributions and a code of conduct (https://github.com/biocypher).